 Some countries have policies around your medical care under what's called a reciprocal healthcare agreement.

 This entitles you to an interim Medicare card while you're a student in Australia.

 The Medical Centre has a schedule of fees.

-Students with a current Medicare card are direct billed or 'bulk' billed for consultations.
+Students with a current Medicare card are 'bulk' billed for consultations.
 Bring a current Medicare card along to your first appointment.